Adrian9540SBB/ExpantaNum-Tester/README.md

 Word Notation: The number name.
 It might be written as 7.56 quadrillion (which equals 7,560,000,000,000).
 I only coded in numbers up to 10^33003 for three reasons: I was lazy, I was confusing myself with my own code, and I don't know how to write numbers that extreme and everything in between.

-Scientific Notation: Likely the most well-known one that's not standard, scientific notation is usually represented as a * 10^c or aE+c (where E represents 10^)
+Scientific Notation: Likely the most well-known one that's not standard, scientific notation is usually represented as a * 10^b or aE+b (where E represents 10^)

 Standard Notation: The one you see on your math tests.
-Exponents are written as a<sup>b<sup>c</sup></sup> and so on and other numbers are written in a basic way, such as 123456.78.
+Exponents are written as a<sup>b<sup>c</sup></sup> and so on and other numbers are written in a basic way, such as 123,456.78.

 # Other Features